klmitch/turnstile/README.rst

   ``Retry-After`` header will be the integer number of seconds until the request can be retried.)

+turnstile
+  If set, identifies an alternate class to use for the Turnstile middleware.
+This can be used in conjunction with subclassing ``turnstile.middleware:TurnstileMiddleware``, which may be done to override how over-limit conditions are formatted.

 Other configuration values are available to the preprocessors and the ``turnstile.limits:Limit`` subclasses, but extreme care should be taken that such configurations remain in sync across the entire